Szahu/OpenJRE/readme.md

 1. Fork the repository
 2. Create a branch, You are gonna be working on.
 3. Open a pull request to let others know you work on a certain feature.
 4. Commit all the changes you want to do.
+Project maintainer will review the changes and let provide feedback if need be.
 5. Your pull request will be merged into the repository.
 Thank You for the contribution!

 ## Installation